The STI Files: Herpes

 How common is herpes?
 Herpes is extremely common – there are literally billions of people on Earth who have herpes.
 The World Health Organization estimates that about 67 percent of the world’s population is infected with HSV-I and 11 percent is infected with HSV-II.
 Both infections are common around the world.
 In North America, almost 50 percent of adults have HSV-I and around 16 percent of adults have HSV-II.

 How is it spread?
-Herpes viruses are spread by skin-to-skin contact.
-Herpes is most easily spread when sores are present, but even if someone does not have symptoms, they can still spread herpes to other people.
+Herpes viruses are primarily spread by skin-to-skin contact.
+Herpes is most easily spread when sores are present, but even if someone does not have symptoms, they can still spread herpes to other people, and transmission can also happen via oral secretions (like during oral sex) including when someone is asymptomatic.

 To get herpes, an area of your body that is susceptible (able to be infected) must touch part of someone’s body that is already infected (whether or not sores are present).
 The parts of the body that are susceptible to herpes include mucus membranes (like in the mouth, genitals, anus, and rectum) and areas of skin with open cuts or abrasions.